game-node-app/game-node-sync-hltb/README.md

 The GameNode sync system for HLTB.

+# Deprecated
+This repository is here for historical purposes.
+We have abandoned the idea of HowLongToBeat syncing because of their constant attempts to difficult API querying.
+We understand their reasons and respect their decision, and as such, this repository is no longer maintained.

 ## Usage
 This service is dependent on [game-node-server](https://github.com/game-node-app/game-node-server), since the RabbitMQ instance is configured there.
 Have it set-up before proceeding.